wp-plugins/wp-conversion-boxes/README.txt

 * Color picker was not showing up earlier on Customization page, it’s now fixed.
 * Added option to change box name under Box Settings page.

+= 1.2.0 =
+* Released on 20th August, 2014
+* Email Optin Boxes (beta) added!
+* Now integrate your email optin boxes with your favorite email marketing provider (GetResponse, Aweber and MailChimp).
+* Six new templates for Email Optin Boxes and Video Email Optin Boxes.
+* Some minor bug fixes.
+* Slight improvement in conversion tracking.
+Now conversions mean both optins and clicks for optin boxes and cta boxes.

 == Upgrade Notice ==

 = 1.0.1 =